iankelk/iankelk.github.io/blog/2024-02-06-chickens/index.md

 Let's look at two examples of how top-k might affect text generation.

-#### Small Top-k (e.g., 5): This setting forces the model to pick from a narrower set of options, likely leading to a more conventional and expected description:
+#### Small top-k (e.g., 5): This setting forces the model to pick from a narrower set of options, likely leading to a more conventional and expected description:

 <ChatConversation
   conversation={[